aneveux/dotfiles/README.md

 All my configuration is available in a separate github repository though: [https://github.com/aneveux/idea-settings](https://github.com/aneveux/idea-settings).
 Which is used directly by IntelliJ settings manager in order to synchronize my configuration across all the installation I have.

+## 11. Contributing local fish functions

+From the `~/dotfiles/local` directory, you can create a `fish` folder containing as much functions as you'd like, and those we'll be loaded while your shell is starting.
+This means you can have some local functions that you're not sharing on the repository.

+An example would be something like: `~/dotfiles/local/fish/validate.fish` which would let you run `validate` from your shell without sharing the actual file.
+Useful when writing some pretty personal commands :)

 # Updates

 For updating the submodules, use this command: `git submodule update --remote dotbot`.
 You can replace dotbot by the name of the submodule you want to update.